LucasJMO/E6Plus/classes/Jester.md

 **Laugh it Off**(Ex): A Jester may add his Charisma modifier as a morale bonus to his saves.

-**Trick Throw**(Ex): When throwing improvised weapons a Jester is considered to have the feats Point Blank Shot and Precise Shot.
-These may serves as prerequisites for other feats, however, any feats gained in this manner only apply to the throwing of improvised weapons.
-Additionally a Jester may use his dexterity modifier in place of his strength modifier for making ranged attack rolls with improvised weapons.
+**Trick Throw**(Ex): A Jester may use his dexterity modifier in place of his strength modifier for making ranged attack rolls with improvised weapons.

 Additionally a Jester gains a +3 bonus on any performance checks made to attempt to juggle, and is allowed to take 10 on such checks.